mythril-forge/homebrew-classes/docs/homebrew/bard.md

 Once within the next 10 minutes, the creature can roll the die and add the number rolled to one ability check, attack roll, or saving throw it makes.
 The creature can wait until after it rolls the d20 before deciding to use the Bardic Inspiration die, but must decide before the DM says whether the roll succeeds or fails.
 Once the Bardic Inspiration die is rolled, it is lost.
 A creature can have only one Bardic Inspiration die at a time.

 You can use this feature a number of times equal to your Charisma modifier (a minimum of once).
-You regain one expended use when you finish a short rest, and all expended uses when you finish a long rest.
+You regain all expended uses when you finish a long rest.

 Your Bardic Inspiration die changes when you reach certain levels in this class.
 The die becomes a d8 at 5th level, a d10 at 10th level, and a d12 at 15th level.